Amrutadoke6/Amrutadoke6/README.md

 - Expertise in crafting robust CI/CD pipelines.
 - Proficiency in tools like Jenkins, CI/CD, Ansible, Docker, and Kubernetes.
 - Know IaC (Infrastructure as Code) with Terraform and AWS CloudFormation.
-- Strong scripting skills in Shell , Python, and more.
 - Knowledge of monitoring and logging with tools like Prometheus and Grafana.